4 Delicious Foodie Finds in Louisville, Kentucky

-Louisville, Kentucky should definitely be on your foodie bucket list.
+Louisville, Kentucky, should definitely be on your foodie bucket list.
 Three of the four restaurants listed above are in TripAdvisor’s Top 10 restaurants from a mere 1,453 to choose from.
-Louisville is a foodie’s city and these local eats are something to write home about.
+Louisville is a food lover’s city, and these local eats are something to write home about.

-Have you eaten at any of my four foodie finds in Louisville?
+Have you eaten at any of my four tasty spots on your travels to Louisville?

 Pin This Post For Later!